Fiori-Tracker/fioritracker.github.io/docs/sap-fiori-test-users/overview.md

-# "Fiori Test Users " - speed up your SAP Fiori app testing
+# Fiori Test Users - speed up your SAP Fiori app testing

 SAP Fiori applications are created with specific user roles in mind, so testing must be aligned accordingly.
 Conducting role-based testing with test users who have the relevant roles is essential.
 This approach also helps to avoid issues that may arise from using project members' personal accounts, such as: